datafilter/xyz/blog/25/oops.md

 # Is OOP _(that)_ bad ?

-> TLDR: It's not good, but it's better nothing.
+> TLDR: It's mostly used in the wrong context.
+OOP is not well-suited for transactional software, which are most back-end services.
+OOP has it's place (and origin) in simulation and graphics.

 ## Why is it so popular